Connect with others who understand.

 • Irregular heart rhythms

-• Dehydration or loss of too much water
+• Dehydration or loss of too much fluid

 • Weight loss

-Your treatment options differ depending on whether you have BAH or CAH.
-Studies show that most BAH cases can be treated with surgery.
-Your endocrinologist will likely recommend removing one or both of your adrenal glands.
-Surgery also helps treat Cushing syndrome.
+Most BAH cases can be treated with surgery.
+Your endocrinologist will likely recommend removing one or both adrenal glands.
+Surgery is also used to help treat Cushing’s syndrome.

 • Dexamethasone